CitComAI-Hub/CitComAI-Hub.github.io/docs/services/AI-preparing_of_documents.md

 # Data Preparation

 In order to use information sources for an AI, the information sources must be prepared for AI.
+The following material is developed by ITK, Aarhus Municipality.
+Read more about ITK here [ITK, Aarhus Kommune](https://itk.aarhus.dk/)).
+For questions about the material below, please contact [@DKAndreasen](https://github.com/dkandreasen)

 This is an example of decision structures based on a specific case.
 In this case the primary information source is [loop.sundhedogomsorg.dk](http://loop.sundhedogomsorg.dk).
 More specifically, the content created in the Drupal CMS system used to maintain "Loop" as a scientific source.